Willr-hawkins/rpsls-game1/README.md

 ## Deployment

-The Summit To Share site was deployed to [GitHub](https://github.com/) pages, via the following steps:
+The R.P.S.L.S Game was deployed to [GitHub](https://github.com/) pages, via the following steps:

 - Go to the [rpsls-game1 repository](https://github.com/Willr-hawkins/rpsls-game1)
 - Go to the Settings tab (top left in the menu)